ZachEddy/CS_431/README.md

 ### Assignment 4 - Decision Trees

 Decision Trees are used in machine learning for data classification.
 At their core, they split data into subgroups that yield the highest 'information gain'.
-Information gain quantitively measures the usefulness of a single data feature.
-For example, in sports, features like player weight, height, strength, etc. heavily determine their performance, but something like choice in facial hair, Gatorade preference, or K/D ratio in Call of Duty have almost no bearing on their atheltic performance.
-It's best to choose features that most effectively polarize data, and that's the purpose of information gain.
+Information gain quantitatively measures the usefulness of a single data feature.
+For example, in sports, features like player weight, height, strength, etc. heavily determine their performance, but something like choice in facial hair, Gatorade preference, or K/D ratio in Call of Duty have almost no bearing on their athletic performance.
+It's best to choose features that most intelligently separate data.
 The decision tree recursively divides data into subgroups using this metric until one of three conditions is met:

 1) Splitting the data has no information gain
 2) Each member of the subgroup share the same label (all democrat, or all republican).
-In probaility, this is known as having a 'pure' dataset.
+This is known as having a 'pure' dataset.
 3) The subgroup has no members.
-It's possible to split data three ways (or more), but only two subgroups actually have members.
+This might occur when splitting data three ways (or more), but only two subgroups actually have members.

-It is possible, however, to split data using on extraneous features as the recursive process deepens.
-This overfits the classifier, but has an easy fix:
+It is possible, however, to split data on extraneous features as the recursive process deepens (Gatorade flavor).
+This results in overfitting, a term used to describe overly picky classifiers.
+This problem frequently occurs in decision trees, so I implemented a pruning algorithm to remove branches that yield a lower accuracy when classifying test data.
+This makes it more general to foreign data, and less focused on specific statistical trends that may uniquely occur within the training data.

-For this assignment, we used ten votes from the House of Representatives to determine w
+For this assignment, we used ten votes from the House of Representatives to determine someone's political party.
+When comparing the decision tree's classification of a voter's party to their actual party (expected vs. actual), for all voters in the test set, the results were pleasing (~95% accuracy IIRC).

+## Assignment 5 - K-Nearest Neighbor (kNN)